For Old Time's Sake Part 1 Of 3

 June lowered her head.
 “I’m sorry,” she mumbled.
 “I was honestly just trying to help.”

 June looked up at me sorrowfully, but seeing my smile, she smiled for just a moment before it faded away only seconds later.
 “But, aren’t you worried that Kiwi might tell Prof. Oak or the police where we’re headed?
 Why would she tell us to go to Unova?
 Doesn’t that strike you as odd?”

-"I considered that," I said, not looking at her.
-"Even if she does, Unova is the one of the farthest places to go.
-It's honestly our best bet.
+“I considered that.”
+I looked away.
+“Even if she does, Unova is the one of the farthest places to go.
+It honestly is our best bet.
 And we never told her we were definitely going there.
-Besides, I don't believe Kiwi would do that.
-She's one of my best friends.
+Besides, I don’t believe Kiwi would do that.
+She’s one of my best friends.
 She has nothing to gain by telling on us.
-It doesn't make any sense to me."
+It doesn’t make any sense.”